axisgroup/evaluation-toolkit/0.Setting-the-Stage/TestingMindset.md

 **6. Not everything requires user-testing**

 Some things can be tested by your internal team or against industry standards or best practices, i.e. which chart type serves best for a certain analysis?
-Software tools can also help ease some burden of testing, i.e. Sim Daltonism can be used for for testing accessibility of colors
+Software tools can also help ease some burden of testing, i.e. [Sim Daltonism](https://michelf.ca/projects/sim-daltonism/) can be used for testing accessibility of colors.

 **7. Not everything has to be ‘INTUITIVE’**